-The consolidated financial statements of Cross Country Healthcare, Inc. incorporated by reference in Cross Country Healthcare, Inc.'s Annual Report (Form 10-K) for the year ended December 31, 2004 (including schedule appearing therein), and Cross Country Healthcare, Inc. management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2004 included therein, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in its reports thereon, included therein, and incorporated herein by reference.
-Such consolidated financial statements and management's assessment have been incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Cross Country Healthcare, Inc. appearing in Cross Country Healthcare, Inc.'s Annual Report (Form 10-K) for the year ended December 31, 2005 (including schedule appearing therein), and Cross Country Healthcare, Inc. management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2005 included therein, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in its reports thereon, included therein, and incorporated herein by reference.
+Such consolidated financial statements and management's assessment are incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.